W-symmetry, topological vertex and affine Yangian: Representations of

 Note that there was a non-trivial cancellation between $-\sigma_3 \left[ \psi_2, e_k \right]$ and $\sigma_3 \left\{ \mathbbm{1}, e_k \right\}$ which follows from (Y4').
 Acting now on $\ket{\Lambda}$ and using the ansatz (\ref{eansatz}), we find

-which can be used to iteratively determine the eigenvalues of $\psi(u)$ on any state in terms of eigenvalues $\psi_0(u)$ of the highest weight state, \begin{empheq}[box=\fbox]{equation} \psi_{\Lambda}(u) = \psi_0(u) \prod_{\Box \in \Lambda} \varphi(u-q-h_{\Box}) \end{empheq} where $\varphi(u)$ is the rational function (\ref{magicfunction}).
+which can be used to iteratively determine the eigenvalues of $\psi(u)$ on any descendant state in terms of eigenvalues $\psi_0(u)$ of the highest weight state, \begin{empheq}[box=\fbox]{equation} \psi_{\Lambda}(u) = \psi_0(u) \prod_{\Box \in \Lambda} \varphi(u-q-h_{\Box}). \end{empheq} Here $\varphi(u)$ is again the rational function (\ref{magicfunction}).
 The relations (Y5) and (Y5') lead to the same conclusion.
 The value of $\psi_0(u)$ for the vacuum configuration (no boxes) was determined in the previous section, formula (\ref{vacuumcharges}).
-In the case of the highest weight state with non-trivial Young diagram asymptotics, we will take just the vacuum $\psi_0(u)$ times a product over all boxes of the minimal configuration of boxes.
+It is consistent to assume that the value of $\psi(u)$ charges of the highest weight state in the case of the highest weight state with the non-trivial Young diagram asymptotics is equal to the product of the vacuum $\psi_0(u)$ times the product of $\varphi(u-q-h_{\Box})$ over all boxes of the minimal configuration of boxes.
 This product converges, as will be discussed in greater detail and illustrated on examples in section \ref{seccharges}.

 Let us now turn to (Y3).
-It implies
+Given our ansatz, it implies

 for independent boxes $A$ and $B$ (so that the addition and removal of different boxes commute) as well as the relation